-Records Retention for Students and Employees Students - All documentation will be stored in the Vice President for Student Services' office for a period of seven years at which point the documentation will be moved to an electronic version to be retained permanently.
+Students - All documentation will be stored in the Vice President for Student Services' office for a period of seven years at which point the documentation will be moved to an electronic version to be retained permanently.
+In cases where the Respondent is found responsible for violating the Sexual Misconduct Policy, this information will be considered as a disciplinary record with the College.